dropbox/idle.ts/README.md

 Or copy idle.ts (for typescript) or idle.js (for javascript) to your location

 ## Testing
-Use attached jasmine file for testing.
-Add this to your site and browse to using jasmine framework
+Use attached Jasmine file for testing.

 ## Usage
 Start listening to user activity by calling